What is open source?

 This principle of cooperation is helped along by the inherently international nature of projects shared on the internet, with programmers from all over the world collaborating to ensure that finished code is the result of as dedicated and diverse a team as possible.

-Sharing couldn’t be simpler for most open source projects.
-The complete source code is usually posted publicly via code-sharing platforms like GitHub allowing anyone to examine it and make changes.
+Sharing couldn’t be simpler for most open source projects: The complete source code is usually posted publicly via code-sharing platforms like GitHub.
 By keeping projects openly accessible in one place, developers can ensure collaboration is as organised as possible while keeping it organic, and achieve impressive results in short timeframes.

-Although allowing so many people to interfere with the source code may be seen as risky, allowing additional scrutiny in the form of an extra pair of eyes - or often enough, several pairs of eyes - boosts the chances of flagging up any bugs.
+Although allowing so many people to interfere with the source code may be seen as risky, allowing additional scrutiny in the form of an extra pair of eyes – or often enough, several pairs of eyes – boosts the chances of flagging up any bugs, as with the case of XZ Utils.
 Moreover, open source software lends itself to tighter security, in light of the additional help at hand to shape it or process any problems.

-On the other hand, the fact that the Heartbleed bug went undetected in the OpenSSL code for so long, means the theory isn't exactly foolproof.
-It's also possible that rogue developers could use open source to spread malware.
+While having many eyes does work, the fact that the Heartbleed bug went undetected in the OpenSSL code for so long means the theory isn't exactly foolproof; it's also possible that rogue developers could use open source to spread malware.

 The history of open source software

-One of the ways in which programmers shared their code was via computing books and magazines, which featured full reproductions of source code for readers to copy and use.
-This became particularly popular with the rise of home computers like the Commodore 64 and ZX Spectrum, which could be used to create basic games.
+One of the ways in which programmers shared their code was via computing books and magazines, which featured full reproductions of source code for readers to copy and use, as crazy as that might seem nowadays.
+This became particularly popular with the rise of home computers like the Commodore 64 and ZX Spectrum, which could be used to create basic games and apps.

 As software development became more commercialised, and competition amongst developers increased, the prevalence of open source code saw a decline.
 Despite this, hobbyists have continued in the tradition of writing open source software, even as giant software firms have dominated the sector.

-As more and more computers became connected to the internet, programmers started sharing their code with each other online.
-This led to a substantial increase in the number of available open source projects, and eventually to the creation of the Linux kernel by Linus Torvalds.
+As more and more computers became connected to the internet, programmers started sharing their code with each other online, which led to a substantial increase in the number of available open source projects, and eventually to the creation of the Linux kernel by Linus Torvalds, a landmark moment for OSS.

 How do companies make money from open source?

-While organisations that specialise in open source products don't generally make money from sales of the software itself, many will offer an enhanced version of their product that enterprises can pay to use, as is the case with Red Hat Enterprise Linux (RHEL).
-These commonly include greater flexibility, more features, easier management and maintenance options, and generally better interoperability with a range of other platforms and services.
+While organisations that specialise in open source products don't generally make money from selling software, many will offer an enhanced version of their product that enterprises can pay to use, as is the case with Red Hat Enterprise Linux (RHEL).
+These commonly include greater flexibility, more features, easier management, and maintenance options, and generally better interoperability with a range of other platforms and services.

 Why contribute to open source projects?

-There are many reasons why people choose to contribute to open source projects.
-One of the most obvious ones is the sense of generosity and community spirit it creates; many developers simply want to help build cool stuff and will contribute to projects that they think are useful and worthwhile.
+One of the most obvious reasons developers contribute is the sense of generosity and community spirit it creates; many simply want to help build cool stuff and will contribute to projects that they think are useful and worthwhile.

 This also applies to companies that use open-source components, who will often contribute large amounts of code to open source projects as a by-product of their own internal development cycles.
+Companies like Apple, Google, and Microsoft do this.
 Some companies will also task developers with contributing to existing open source projects out of sheer altruism, but this is considerably rarer.

 What's more common is companies gifting tools they've developed internally to the open source community.
 Part of this is a purely practical effort to outsource the continued development and iteration of these tools to the community at large, but there's also an element of giving back to developers by giving them access to sophisticated software.